vladfedoriuk/fais-internship/README.md

        ![success-alert](https://user-images.githubusercontent.com/51965488/114310302-154c8980-9af3-11eb-8415-33216a324b41.png)
   - Otherwise the corresponding error messages will pop up above the form.
 ### Set up
-- First of all, you need to create the database as described in the `praktyki.sql` file.
-- Secondly, follow the instruction to set up an environment for the `parser.py` and `extractor.py` scripts
+- First of all, follow the instruction to set up an environment for the `parser.py` and `extractor.py` scripts
 - To set up a webgui service you need to follow the instructions:
     - Set up the database configurations.
 By default, the configurations look like this:
          ```
             DATABASES = {
                 'default': {
                     'ENGINE': 'django.db.backends.mysql',
-                    'NAME': 'praktyki',
+                    'NAME': os.environ.get('MYSQL_DATABASE', 'praktyki'),
-                    'USER': os.environ.get('username'),
+                    'USER': os.environ.get('MYSQL_USER', 'praktyki'),
-                    'PASSWORD': os.environ.get('password'),
+                    'PASSWORD': os.environ.get('MYSQL_PASSWORD', 'pass4praktyki'),
-                    'HOST': '127.0.0.1',
+                    'HOST': os.environ.get('MYSQL_HOST', '127.0.0.1'),
-                    'PORT': 3306
+                    'PORT': os.environ.get('MYSQL_PORT', 3306)
                 }
             }
           ```
     They can be found in the `settings.py` file in the webgui directory.
 One might need to change the 'NAME', 'HOST' and 'PORT' parameters to those relevant to the one's database configurations.
-The username and password must be provided beforehand as the environmental variables: `export username=<your mysql username> && export password=<your mysql password>`
+The *USER* and *PASSWORD* variables must be provided beforehand as the environmental variables: `export MYSQL_USER=<your mysql username> && export MYSQL_PASSWORD=<your mysql password>`
    - perform `python manage.py migrate`
    - create a superuser in order to use the admin pannel: ` python manage.py createsuperuser` provide the admin username and the password (e.g admin / pass4admin)
    - to run the server in development just perform the command: `python manage.py runserver`
    - to run the server in production, in the `settings.py` change the `DEBUG` variable to `False` and then perform the command as above.
+## Set up with docker-compose:
+   - Alternatively, one can easily have the entire project up and running using docker and docker-compose.
+If you don't have this software install on your local machine, you will need to get it installed.
+(An example of installation on ubuntu: https://phoenixnap.com/kb/install-docker-compose-on-ubuntu-20-04 ).
+Then the whole process of configuring and running the project will end up to be a single command: `docker-compose up` ( the preceding command should be executed within the directory which contains the `docker-compose.yml` file. )
 ### Remarks:
 - **It is not possible to have two runs in the `files` table with the same `run_id`,`start_time` and `stop_time`**.
 - **It is not possible to have two configurations with the same `valid_from` and `version`**.